buckbaskin/animatlab/tuning/writeup.md

 ### Parameter Networks/Torque -> Acceleration

-1. [v] Write out correspondences
+1. [x] Write out correspondences
 2. [x] Verify behaviors with correspondences (inertia, etc.) for assumed known values.
 3. [x] Update networks.
 Sign needs to be correct for 5-10 test cases.

 ### Things left to do

-1. [ ] Write out correspondences for Torque -> Acceleration Factors and Parameter
-update networks (maybe?)
+1. [x] Write out correspondences for Torque -> Acceleration Factors and Parameter update networks (maybe?)
-1. [ ] Do the math for all the question marks to convert mV or real inputs to real outputs.
+1. [x] Do the math for all the question marks to convert mV or real inputs to real outputs.
 Then convert again to mV outputs.
-2. [ ] Set up test stimuli to make all these combinations happen.
+2. [.]
+Set up test stimuli to make all these combinations happen.
 For visual effect when testing, sort all the outputs by expected increasing output level.

 ## Working Notes